 for an associate of applied science degree in emergency medical technology.
 This applies

 to all required courses taken before, as well as after, admission in the emergency

 - Maintain a grade point average of 2.0 in all emergency medical technology courses.

-- Not receive a failing grade in any of the required courses for the emergency medical technology program.
+- Not receive a failing grade in any of the required courses for the emergency medical

-Students who fail to achieve any one of the three requirements for good academic standing will be dismissed from the emergency medical technology program with the option of reapplying for admission the following year.
+Students who fail to achieve any one of the four requirements for good academic standing will be dismissed from the emergency medical technology program with the option of reapplying for admission the following year.
 You may appeal a dismissal from the emergency medical technology program by following the guidelines for appeal as detailed in this catalog.